MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/data-replication-intelligent-cloud.md

 When using the intelligent cloud replication for Dynamics GP 2018 R2, the following information is replicated from Dynamics GP to Business Central online:

-- Chart of Accounts master recordsas of the time of the replication
+- Chart of Accounts master records as of the time of the replication

     The chart of accounts will be set up as the main account segment from Dynamics GP, and the additional segments will be set up as dimensions in [!INCLUDE [prodshort](../developer/includes/prodshort.md)]
 - Account Balance as of the time of the replication